sriniwas14/eazytable/README.md

 # react-uitable
-A simple yet powerful table library for react
+A simple, highly customizable and powerful table library for react